YordanGeorgiev/qto/doc/md/issue-tracker-user-stories.md

 As the UI Developer
 In order to deliver working ui units
-I wanto to be able to quickly setup the existing project with minimalistic default set of data.
+I wanto to be able to quickly setup the existing project with minimalistic default set of data

 ### 8.2.
-Multiple control paths for single web action entry point

-_
+Code traceability

+As the UI Developer
+In order to be able to grasp the inner working of the application I want to be able to search by user-story uuid from the source code of the application.